A Context-Contrastive Inference Approach To Partial Diacritization: Experimental Modeling

 \subsection{TD2: Transformer D2}

 The \modelname{TD2} model is a Transformer adaptation of \modelname{D2} \citep{alkhamissi-etal-2020-deep}.
 It comprises two encoders of 2 layers each, for tokens and characters.
 Both models use the same architecture.
 The feature and intermediate widths are (768, 2304).
-The token model is initialized from the pretrained weights of layers 1-2 of \textit{CAMeL-Lab/bert-base-arabic-camelbert-mix-ner} \citep{camel-lm} as provided by HuggingFace\footnote{HuggingFace: \citet{wolf2020huggingfaces}}, while the character model is initialized from layers 3-4.
+The token model is initialized from the pretrained weights of layers 1-2 of \textit{CAMeL-Lab/bert-base-arabic-camelbert-mix-ner} \citep{camel-lm} as provided by HuggingFace\footnote{HuggingFace: \citet{wolf2020huggingfaces}}.
+The character model is initialized from layers 3-4 of the same pretrained weights.